anukriti019/da-nanodegree-data-visualisation/README.md

     + Increase the font-size of the legend labels to make them clearer.
     + Get rid of the 'Date' label for the x axis as it is redundant when seen next to the months.

+Feedback 4: From the Udacity reviewer (in their words)
+- It's very slow to render - I've suggested pre-processing your data in Python to only include the six airlines AND I've also suggested using less data points to stop it looking so crowded.
+This should sort this out.
+- You've come up with a fabulous story - shout out about it, let the reader know what your message is with a snappier title.
+- There are a few design choices which could be optimised.
+Mainly the fact that the graphic still appears crowded and it is also very big - I had to zoom out to view it properly which made the tooltips and labels very small.

 ## Final Design Decisions

 I iterated over the time-series data visualisation for each version except for version 3 where I attempted to create an animated bubble chart.
 The iterative feedback allowed me to progressively refine the visualisation.
 Between the initial version and the final version, I made the following improvements.